mhrous/sketch-code/README.md

 # SketchCode

-Generating HTML Code from a hand-drawn wireframe\*
+Generating HTML Code from a hand-drawn wireframe

-this project is fork from [GitHub](https://github.com/ashnkumar/sketch-code)
+###This project is fork from [Ashwin Kumar](https://github.com/ashnkumar/sketch-code)

+Please view and download weights at the right place within Python Server to work well